Defining Artists’ Moving Images

 Experimental film is mainly made outside of the film industry economics.
 This low budget approach buys independence.

-Experimental works are usually short, under say a half an hour long, but can be over 8 hours long!
+Experimental works are usually short, under say a half an hour long.

 Experimental filmmakers are commonly the first to try out new ways of making films, after which these new technologies are adopted by the mainstream.